Gotchas & Edge Cases

 See Strings - Regex Pattern Escaping for the full substitution table.

-15. return/fail message must be on the same line
+15. exit/fail message must be on the same line

-The return and fail keywords accept an optional string message, but it must appear on the same line.
+The exit and fail keywords accept an optional message, but it must appear on the same line.
 A string on the next line is parsed as a separate expression statement, not as the message.
+The same rule applies to return inside functions.

-# INCORRECT - "message" is a standalone expression, not the return message
+# INCORRECT - "message" is a standalone expression, not the exit message

 "message"